-TIA is working with Auckland Tourism, Events and Economic Development to help promote and attract talent into the visitor economy through the expansion of the Go with Tourism initiative.
+TIA worked with Auckland Tourism, Events and Economic Development to help promote and attract talent into the visitor economy through the expansion of the Go with Tourism initiative.

 This project is being funded by $5.2 million from the new International Visitor Conservation and Tourism Levy (IVL).
 The funding will support a range of initiatives identified in the Careers in Tourism business case commissioned in 2018 by the People & Skills Forum to counter some of the poor perceptions young people and their key influencers may have of careers in tourism.

 The package aims to help attract the estimated 40,000 new employees needed to support tourism growth over the next five years.

 As well as the Go with Tourism programme expansion, we are seeking funding to cover two other workstreams:

 TIA is working with ATEED and the Ministry of Business, Innovation & Employment on a full investment plan.

 The initiatives align with and support a range of government and industry activities including the Tourism 2025 industry growth framework People & Skills Report; the Government’s tourism strategy and the proposed changes to the employer-assisted temporary work visa system and regional workforce planning.

 People & Skills 2025 Framework

 TIA's People & Skills 2025 framework was launched in November 2015 to support the tourism industry's ambitious growth goals.

 Ensuring we have the right people in the right place at the right time is a top priority and critical to achieving the industry’s Tourism 2025 goal of $41 billion annual revenue by 2025.